utshomax/postman-docs/src/pages/docs/sending-requests/variables.md

 * **Initial value** is a value that's set in the element (collection, environment, or globals) where the variable is defined.
 This value is synced to Postman's servers, and is shared with your team when you share that element.
 The initial value can be useful when collaborating with teammates.

-  Initial value can be useful when sharing elements with others, but it's important to remember that sensitive data in an initial value will also be shared with others, and potentially with the world.
+  Setting an initial value can be useful when sharing elements, but it's important to remember that sensitive data in an initial value will also be shared with others, and potentially with the world.
 Be careful setting initial values, and consider using secret variables to mask sensitive data.

 * **Current value** is used when sending a request.
 These are local values, and aren't synced to Postman's servers.
 If you change a current value, it won't be persisted in the original shared collection, environment, or globals.